philh1962/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M04Lab01_Power_Automate.md

 7. Expand **Apply to each**, then expand the **Send an email notification** step.
 Check the **Subject**, **Email Body** values.

 8. Select the back arrow to the Security Sweep flow details.
 Select **Turn off** on the command bar.
-This is to prevent flow from executing on a schedule on the test system.
+This is to prevent flow from executing every 15 minutes on the test system.

 ## Example: